Bangladesh

 Usage of EBA Preferences

-Bangladesh is by far the most important beneficiary from the EBA arrangement.
-About 97% of Bangladesh's total exports make use of the duty suspensions granted under the EBA.
+Bangladesh is by far the most important beneficiary of the EBA arrangement.
+In 2023, about 90% of Bangladesh's total exports made use of the preferences granted under the EBA.

 Trade with the EU